Access your Pro+ Content below.

-This article is part of the December 2008, Vol. 6 issue of Behind the magic of virtualization
+This article is part of the Virtual Data Center issue of December 2008, Vol. 6

 Given the low risk, companies often embark on virtualization projects by virtualizing a test and development environment.
 But even virtualized lab environments can pose problems.